2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

   * Assign managed identity;
   * Assign managed roles;
   * Create virtual machines from [the Azure Marketplace](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace).
-  * Use Azure Portal (though the steps can be later adapted for a scripted/automated deployment).
+  * Use Azure Portal, though the steps can be adapted for a scripted/automated deployment.
-* You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your AKS clusters; this level of access is required to configure RBAC settings that Krossboard needs.
+* You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your AKS clusters.

 ## Step 1:  Select an Azure resource group
 Krossboard discovers and handles AKS clusters as a per resource group basics.